aximilli1212/peterhdd.github.io/_posts/2020-02-06-get-started-with-firebase-in-flutter.md

             Text(retrievedName ?? "name"),
 ```

 We can create a new `RaisedButton` and inside the `onPressed` callback, we can use the `once()` method to retrieve the data once.
-Since `once()` returns a `Future<DataSnapshot>` then it is [asychronous](https://dart.dev/codelabs/async-await) and you can use the method `then()` which registers a callback to be called when this future completes.
+Since `once()` returns a `Future<DataSnapshot>` then it is [asynchronous](https://dart.dev/codelabs/async-await) and you can use the method `then()` which registers a callback to be called when this future completes.

-Since the data is of type `DataSnapshot` , then you can use the property value to retrieve the content of this `datasnapshot`.
+Since the data is of type `DataSnapshot` , then you can use the property `value` to retrieve the content of this `datasnapshot`.
+You can also use the property `key` to retrieve the current location of this `dataSnapshot`, so in this case it will retrun the attribute `Name`.

-*I hope you enjoyed this Flutter article, in the next article I will go more in depth about retrieving and saving different Firebase database structure and will use queries to retrieve data.*
+*I hope you enjoyed this Flutter/Firebase article, in the next article I will go more in depth about retrieving and saving different Firebase database structure and will use queries to retrieve data.*